IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project4.rst

 =============

 - Completion of Project 3: Multi-Storey Single-Family Home
-- Advanced understanding of BlenderBIM and IFC concepts
+- Advanced understanding of Bonsai and IFC concepts

 Learning Objectives
 ===================